siddhartha-gadgil/DeptWeb/_auto-seminars/2012/2012-7-12-dr-subojoy-gupta-california-institute-of-technology.md

 date: 2012-7-12
 speaker: "Dr. Subojoy Gupta California Institute of Technology"
 title: "Complex projective structures and dynamics in moduli space"
 time: "11:00 am- 12:00 noon"
-venue: "Department of Mathematics, Lecture Hall 1"
+time: "Department of Mathematics, Lecture Hall 1"
 ---
 We shall discuss a new result that relates grafting, which are certain deformations of complex projective structures on a surface, to the